 Inquiry’s instructional model is based in the belief that children learn best when their curiosity is piqued.
 Cross-curricular themes, weekly trips to Fairmount Park, and student choice are the foundation for instruction and learning.

 Our teachers are trained by the Children’s Literacy Initiative in how to implement many different literacy based methods of instruction.
-We use Message Time Plus, a model writing approach, to instruct our children in different writing approaches.
-Our teachers also differentiate instruction through guided reading, and we have reading specialists available for children that need additional reading support.
+We use Fishtank Learning to support literacy growth.
+Our teachers also differentiate instruction through small reading groups, and we have reading specialists available for children that need additional reading support.

-At Inquiry, our students learn math using the Eureka Math.
+At Inquiry, our students learn math using the Eureka Math model.
 This approach teaches children to solve math problems by first using hands-on concrete models, then moves to pictorial representations and, finally, abstract methods.

 We encourage our students to use the inquiry method when studying science.
 Our students have weekly hands-on explorations, where they are helping to lead instruction with their questions and their discoveries.
 Their science learning extends to each class’ weekly trip to the Concourse Lake in Fairmount Park, where kids explore the plants, wildlife, and seasonal changes.

 To support academic instruction, Inquiry uses the research based Responsive Classroom approach which focuses on the strong link between academic success and social-emotional learning in a joyful community.